ciren/cilib/docs/basics/lenses.md

 How great are optics?
 They provide us with an easy interface with extracting information.
-But not only a for extracting (getting) we can also use other methods such as `set` or `modifyF` to return new instances.
+Not only a for extracting (getting) we can also use other methods such as `set` or `modifyF` to return new instances.

 Documentation for the optics types: